MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 ms.author: jswymer
 ---

-# Move an Environment to another Microsoft Entra ID organization
+# Move an Environment to another Microsoft Entra organization

 In some cases, the Microsoft Entra ID organization (also known as the Microsoft Entra tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
 This situation can occur for various reasons, such as the following: